matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 ### Terms Acceptance in the API

-Any request to any endpoint in the IS and IM APIs, with the exception of `/_matrix/identity/api/v1` may return a `M_TERMS_NOT_SIGNED` errcode.
+Any request to any endpoint in the IM API, and the `_matrix/identity/v2/` namespace of the IS API, with the exception of `/_matrix/identity/v2` itself, may return:

+ * `M_UNAUTHORIZED` errcode with HTTP status code 401.
+This indicates that the user must authenticate with OpenID and supply a valid `access_token`.
+ * `M_TERMS_NOT_SIGNED` errcode.
 This indicates that the user must agree to (new) terms in order to use or continue to use the service.

-The `_matrix/identity/api/v1/3pid/unbind` must also not return the `M_TERMS_NOT_SIGNED` if the request has a valid signature from a Homeserver.
+The `_matrix/identity/v2/3pid/unbind` must not return either of these errors if the request has a valid signature from a Homeserver.

 The client uses the `GET $prefix/terms` endpoint to get the latest set of terms that must be agreed to.
 It then cross-references this set of documents against